json-transformations/jsonflatten/README.rst

 * jsonflatten is meant to be used alongside `jsoncut <https://github.com/json-transformations/jsoncut>`_.
 * Flatten the entire JSON document by not setting any command-line options.
 * Flatten specified keys in the JSON document using the -f option.
+* jsonflatten functions can also be imported into your own programs or scripts.

 Sample Data
 -----------
 * forecast.json - three day weather forecast API data

 .. code-block:: console

   {